trufflesuite/ganache/UPGRADE-GUIDE.md

 #### Ganache's provider and server interfaces have changed

-Ganache's provider and server internals are no longer leaking.
+Ganache's provider and server internals are no longer addressable.
 This means you can’t manipulate the vm directly anymore.
 Open a
 [new issue](https://github.com/trufflesuite/ganache/issues/new)
 if you relied on these removed internals and need us to build in public and